 Twice the burnout is bad enough, but losing all the progress we have made is an even worse outcome for our collective futures.
 I’ve recently read several articles that lay it out clearly: so long as having a child is “a bad career move” in academic medicine and science, we will not have equity.

 Inequality doesn’t only stem from treating women differently from men; it also stems from a failure to recognize and make space for differences.
-After all, even in the most equitable society, a cisgender male partner cannot share equally in the work of gestation, childbirth, and breastfeeding.
+After all, even in the most equitable society, a cisgender man cannot share equally in the work of gestation, childbirth, and breastfeeding.

 I often said that I used my physician’s salary to support my “working habit.”
 And I still could not have survived without my mother: my Slovenian mom, who believed she was always on call for me when and wherever I needed to work.
 Even with my mother’s great gift, a supportive spouse, and on occasion, two nannies, it seemed I had little emotional or mental capacity to be creative or write – all necessary during those years where productivity is the expectation.